Translation. Names

 - Generally speaking, do not translate the names of public figures.
 For example, royalty should be referred to in the original language.

 - However, there are some exceptions.
 Popes should be referred to by the English equivalent of their papal names.
-Likewise, transliteration of names in non-Latin scripts can cause problems (a notable example being Gadhafi).
-For additional details, see Appendix II: Resources and further reading.
+Likewise, transliteration of names in non-Latin scripts can lead to multiple spellings of a single name (notable examples being Gaddafi and Zelenskyy).
+In this case, choose one variant and maintain it throughout the text.

 Historical figures